apollographql/apollo-client/docs/source/react-apollo-migration.md

 );
 ```

 And just like that, we have two composed queries!
-To explore more migration examples, take a look at each individual commit on this [pull request](https://github.com/apollographql/GitHunt-React/pull/275).
-It shows a number of use cases being refactored to the new components.

 For more information on how to use the new Query component, read the [full guide](/essentials/queries/)!